 38 | Arrest (November 1992) | Security Bureau |

-Government response (February 2009) Government response (December 2012) Government response (June 2021) Latest positions: |
+Government response (February 2009) Government response (December 2012) Government response (June 2021) Latest position: |

 39 | Insolvency - Part 3: Winding-up provisions of the Companies Ordinance (July 1999) | Financial Services and the Treasury Bureau |

-Government response (April 2009) Government response (December 2012) Latest positions: Some technical aspects were implemented by the Companies (Amendment) Ordinance (28 of 2003) enacted in July 2003 amending Cap 32.
+Government response (April 2009) Government response (December 2012) Latest position: Some technical aspects were implemented by the Companies (Amendment) Ordinance (28 of 2003) enacted in July 2003 amending Cap 32.
 Having reviewed the key issues addressed in the Report and taking into account the sector’s latest developments, the Bureau has concluded:

 With respect to the other technical amendments recommended in the subject LRC Report, the Bureau has advised that they are addressed by the Companies (Winding-up and Miscellaneous Provisions) (Amendment) Ordinance 2016, which has come into operation on 13 February 2017 to improve and modernise Hong Kong’s corporate winding-up regime. |

 40 | The Regulation of debt collection practices (July 2002) | Security Bureau | The recommended review of the then limitations imposed on the collection and use of ‘positive credit data’ was implemented without legislation by the Privacy Commissioner for Personal Data in the Code of Practice on Consumer Credit Data 2002.
-The Report’s other recommendations were rejected by the Administration in September 2005. |
+The Report’s other recommendations were rejected by the Government in September 2005. |

 41 | Description of flats on sale - Part 3: Local completed residential properties: Sales descriptions and pre-contractual matters (September 2002) | Transport and Housing Bureau |